 Continuing Professional Development Program

 The Connecticut Chapter has a deep commitment to all its member planners, with or without AICP certification, to provide a broad range of continuing education opportunities.
 This has meant developing a collaborative relationship with a great variety of educational providers who offer programs that can benefit our membership.
-We will continue to advise our membership of those programs in e-mail and website alerts.
-Although we would like to offer CM credit (see below) for all these programs, the requirements of the new CM program will simply not make that possible.
-Regardless, we urge each of our members to develop a personal continuing professional development program which meets their individual professional development needs, whether or not these programs are available for credit.
+We will advise our membership of those programs in e-mail and website alerts.
+Please see the events calendar for an updated list of continuing education programs.
+Many of these programs will offer CM credits.

 On April 13, 2007, the AICP Commission voted to approve a mandatory Certification Maintenance Program for AICP certified planners.
 This program replaces the optional Continuing Professional Development (CPD) Program.
 The CM Program became effective on January 1, 2008.